contributte/apitte-openapi/README.md

 ## Documentation

-For details on how to use this package, check out our [documentation](.docs).
+For details on how to use this package, check out the [Apitte documentation](https://github.com/contributte/apitte).

 ## Version